-- 2.1 The Ministry of Housing, Communities and Local Government (MHCLG) created a £675 million capital fund to help local areas adapt to the changes in the retail sector and on the high street. - 2.2 The objective of the Future High Street Fund is to renew and reshape city centres and high streets in a way that improves experience, drives growth and ensures future sustainability.
+- 2.1 The Ministry of Housing, Communities and Local Government (MHCLG) created a £1 billion fund to help local areas adapt to the changes in the retail sector and on the high street. - 2.2 The objective of the Future High Streets Fund (FHSF) is to renew and reshape city centres and high streets in a way that improves experience, drives growth and ensures future sustainability.
 The Fund has five main investment themes: - a.
 Investment in physical infrastructure; - b.
-Acquisition and assembly of land including to support new housing, workspaces and public realm; - c.
+Acquisition and assembly of land including to support new housing, workspaces and public realm ; - c.
 Improvements to transport access, traffic flow and circulation in the area - d.
 Supporting change of use including (where appropriate) housing delivery and densification; and - e.
-Supporting adaptation of the high street in response to changing technology. - 2.3 The City of Carlisle was selected in August 2019 for the £1 billion Future High Street Fund (FHSF) and the City Council was invited by Ministry for Housing Communities and Local Government (MHCLG) to develop a strategy for the city centre and a business case for investment. - 2.4 A business case has been prepared which was submitted to MHCLG by the 30 July 2020.
+Supporting adaptation of the high street in response to changing technology. - 2.3 Following the submission of an expression if interest, the City of Carlisle was selected in August 2019 for inclusion in the FHSF and the City Council was invited by the MHCLG to develop a strategy for the city centre and a business case for investment. - 2.4 A business case has been prepared which was submitted to MHCLG by the 30 July 2020.

-Table 2: FHSF Development Phase Milestones Milestone Date Expression of Interest submitted to FHSF 22 March 2019 Accepted to business case development phase August 2019 Draft SOBC submitted 16 March 2020 Submission of business case 30 July 2020 In principle funding offer from the MHCLG December 2020 Revised Business Case Funding Offer 26 February 2021 Grant award notification letter 06 April 2021 Grant Funding Agreement Clarification 7 May 2021 Grant Offer Letter / MoU 3 June 2021 improve economic performance through greater resident and visitor footfall and demand.
-The strength of the historic and cultural offer already embedded within the city will be enhanced securing a vibrant legacy from the investment.
+Table 2: FHSF Development Phase Milestones

+Milestone Date

+Expression of Interest submitted to FHSF March 2019

+Accepted to business case development phase August 2019

+Draft business case submitted March 2020

+Submission of final business case July 2020

+In principle funding offer from the MHCLG December 2020

+Revised Business Case Funding Offer February 2021

+Grant Offer Letter / MoU June 2021